 President Thomas S. Monson has reminded us often of the promise of the Lord to His faithful disciples: "And whoso receiveth you, there I will be also, for I will go before your face.
-I will be on your right hand and on your left, and my Spirit shall be in your hearts, and mine angels round about you, to bear you up."12 give devoted service to Him, He draws closer to those we love in our families.
+I will be on your right hand and on your left, and my Spirit shall be in your hearts, and mine angels round about you, to bear you up."

+There is another way you and I have felt Him grow closer to us.
+As we give devoted service to Him, He draws closer to those we love in our families.
 Every time I have been called in the Lord's service to move or to leave my family, I have come to see that the Lord was blessing my wife and my children.
 He prepared loving servants of His and opportunities to draw my family closer to Him.